nuttycom/aftok/README.md

 Making Decisions
 ----------------

-Just as the depreciated amount of time that one has devoted to the company (relative to that devoted by the rest of the collaborators) determines what proportion of the revenue of the company they are awarded, it also determines the amount of influence that person has in making decisions that affect the
+Just as the depreciated amount of time that a person has devoted to the company (relative to that devoted by the rest of the collaborators) determines what proportion of the revenue of the company they are awarded, it also determines the amount of influence that person has in making decisions that affect the